Global Fund For Women Inc

 This funder does not have a publicly accessible application process.
 Based on available information, Global Fund for Women appears to operate primarily through:

-• Direct identification of grantee organizations
+• Direct identification of grantee organisations

 • Regional advisor networks

-• Partner organization recommendations
+• Partner organisation recommendations

 • Movement-led identification processes